 Tree planting makes a big contribution to sustaining and expanding Newcastle's urban forest.
 Trees help keep our city cool, absorb and store carbon, provide food and shelter for wildlife, and keep our air and water clean.
 Trees also make us feel great when we're walking past them and make our city look beautiful.

 Each year we plant around 1200 street and park trees through our Living Streets program.
 We prioritise areas most in need as well as recently completed stormwater, road and footpath repairs and construction.
 Tree planting is also part of our large infrastructure projects.
-In 2020-21 we're prioritising street tree planting in Adamstown, Adamstown Heights and Wallsend.
+In Spring 2021 and Autumn 2022 we're prioritising street tree planting in Lambton and Elermore Vale.